How To Prune Hydrangeas

 Hydrangea Limelight

-Paniculata hydrangeas can be left unpruned indefinitely.
-However, if and when it does become necessary to prune, this is best done in late Summer, early Fall or Spring, at any time after it has finished blooming.
+Paniculata hydrangeas, such as PeeGee and Limelight, and Arborescens varieties such as Annabelle and Incrediball, can be left unpruned indefinitely.
+These types of hydrangeas bloom on new wood (new stems).
 Any pruning is merely done to limit size or for aesthetic shaping by removing stray, broken, dead or crossing branches.
-Paniculata hydrangeas are the only hydrangeas that can be pruned into a tree-form.
-To tree-form, simply remove lower branches by cutting them as close as possible to a trunk.
+Pruning is best done in summer or early fall after the plant has finished blooming or in late winter before new growth begins to emerge.
+Avoid pruning these hydrangeas when they are preparing to bloom in spring as this will effect flowering.
+Paniculata hydrangeas (PeeGees) are the only hydrangeas that can be pruned into a tree-form.
+To tree-form a PeeGee-type Hydrangea simply remove lower branches by cutting them as close as possible to a trunk.
 If there are more trunks than you like, these can be removed as well by cutting them to the ground.
 Just be careful to notice how the removal of a trunk will effect the canopy.

 Plants related to 'How To Prune Hydrangeas':